mmichlin66/mmichlin66.github.io/mimbl/handling-events.md

 The answer is simple: Mimbl performs a small trick behind the scenes - it uses the component instance that created the element to call the event handler method.
 This is almost the same as binding: Mimbl just uses the `Function.apply` method instead of `Function.bind`.

 But what if the event handler belongs not to the component class but to another related class?
 Mimbl of course cannot know that on its own but it allows developers to explicitly specify the object, to which the event handler belongs.
-In order to do that, developers must specify an array consisting of two elements: the event handler function and the object value:
+In order to do that, developers must specify an object where the `func` property is set to the event handler function and the `funcThisArg` property is set to the object to which the handler function belongs:

 ```tsx
 // Define interface that knows to react on the click event